-Bristol is a city with a population of 617,000 (ONS 2014) in Southwest England.
-It has a mainly radial road network with the M32 motorway leading directly to the city centre as shown on Figure 7.
+Bristol is a city with a population of 617,000 (ONS, 2014) in Southwest England.
+It has a mainly radial road network with the M32 motorway leading directly to the city centre at the point shown on Figure 5 (the final mile is not classified as motorway).
 Its population and economy have grown strongly in recent decades.
 It has no tram or metro system and a limited suburban rail network.
-As a result of these factors, it has some of the most congested traffic in the UK outside London (DfT 2016).
+As a result of these factors, it has some of the most congested traffic in the UK outside London (DfT, 2016).